 How we protect you from the uncertainty:

-As others tack on 25% “Tariff Surcharges,” we’re working behind the scenes to shield you from volatility and keep pricing steady.
+As others tack on 25% “Tariff Surcharges,” we’re working behind the scenes to minimize your rising costs.

 American Manufacturing: